bcgsc/NanoSim/README.md

     -h : print usage message
     -i : training ONT real reads, must be fasta files
     -r : reference genome of the training reads
+    -a : Aligner to be used: LAST or minimap2 (default)
     -m : User can provide their own alignment file, with maf extension, can be omitted
     -o : The prefix of output file, default = 'training'
 ```